DaWe1992/Applied_ML_Fundamentals/README.md

 7. **Deep learning II** (not yet available)

 ## Bugs and Errors 🐞
-Help us improve the lecture.
+Help me improve the lecture.
 Feel free to file an issue, if you spot any errors in the slides, exercises or code.
-Thank you very much. **Please do not open issues for questions concerning the content!** Either use the Moodle forum or send us an e-mail for that.
+Thank you very much in advance! **Please do not open issues for questions concerning the content!** Either use the Moodle forum or send me an e-mail for that (`daniel.wehner@sap.com`).

 <sub>© 2020 Daniel Wehner</sub>